ArnoldDP/OStim-Community-Modlist/README.md

 # KNOWN ISSUES

- This list is usually updated once a month.
+ This list only really gets updated once a month.
 More bugs can appear and be removed.

 ENBSeries may fail to install through Wabbajack.
 More often than not, this is because Boris updated the binaries without a version change.
-DM me @Arnold#1526 and I'll just give you the files, just drop them in your Wabbajack download folder.
+DM me @Arnold#1526 and I'll give you the files, just drop them in your Wabbajack download folder.

 On the off chance that the game doesnt automatically downgrade, you can use the patcher below.